About Valdese Town

 Jail & Inmate Records

-The Burke County Detention Center is the primary facility for housing individuals who have been arrested and are awaiting trial or serving short sentences.
-The booking process involves fingerprinting, photographing, and recording personal information of the detainees.
-Inmate information can be accessed through the Burke County Sheriff's Office, which provides an online inmate lookup tool.
-Visitation rules require scheduling in advance, and visitors must adhere to strict guidelines regarding conduct and attire.
+The Burke County Detention Center is the primary facility for housing individuals arrested throughout Burke County who are awaiting trial or serving short sentences.
+During booking, detainees are fingerprinted, photographed, and their personal information is recorded into the system.
+The Burke County Sheriff's Office maintains an online inmate lookup tool that provides current information on who is being held at the facility.
+Visitation requires advance scheduling, and visitors must follow strict guidelines regarding conduct and attire.

 Criminal Records

-Criminal records in Burke County encompass a range of documents, including felony, misdemeanor, traffic violations, and sex offender registry information.
+Criminal records in Burke County cover a range of documents, including felony, misdemeanor, traffic violations, and sex offender registry information.
 These records are maintained by various agencies, including the Burke County Sheriff's Office and the North Carolina State Bureau of Investigation (NCSBI).
 Residents can conduct background checks through the NCSBI, which provides statewide criminal history reports.
-The North Carolina Bureau of Investigation offers resources for Burke County residents to access criminal records, ensuring transparency and public safety.
+The North Carolina State Bureau of Investigation offers resources for Burke County residents to access criminal records, for openness and public safety.

 Vital Records